Peach Syrup Cake. Ideal in summer and winter!

 Peach Syrup Cake

-• Let it cool and transfer the cake to a serving plate by lifting it with the parchment paper.
+• Let cool and transfer the cake to a serving plate by lifting it with the parchment paper.

 Dust with vanilla powdered sugar.